einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/mic-technique.md

 - In the studio, choose one microphone:
   - **Condenser (AKG P420)** — phantom power ON (+48V).
   - **Dynamic (Shure SM57 or Ultravoice XM8500)** — phantom power OFF.
-- Start by ensuring that phantom power is OFF. _Microphones can be damaged by "hot-plugging" whiel phantom is on, so get in the habit of checking before making or breaking connections._
+- Start by ensuring that phantom power is OFF. _Microphones can be damaged by "hot-plugging" while phantom is on, so get in the habit of checking before making or breaking connections._
 - Now connect your mic with an XLR cable to the MOTU 1248.
 It doesn't matter which end you connect first.
-- Power on your audio inteface if it isn't on yet.
+- Power on your audio interface if it isn't on yet.
 - If using a condensor mic, now is the time to enable phantom power.
 - Return to your audio devices menu once again in Reaper preferences.
 With your audio interface turned on, you should be able to find it in the dropdown list.
 Select "MOTU 1248" or an equivalent interface for input/output.
 - Create Track 2 in the same Reaper project.
 Name this track according to which mic you choose.